Tripleler/EasyBoxer/README.md

 + EasyBoxer can remove file easy

 ## Note : EasyBoxer packaging by PyQt5 library
--> only works on your local computer.
+-> nly works on your local computer.
 Not works on colab or kaggle notebook

 ## Requirements
 + PyQt5